2017

 December 30th 2017: 2017 has been a year of triumph & challenge.
-On March 4th 2017 as the 45th annual 1,000-mile Iditarod sled dog race took off in Fairbanks Alaska I wrote a poem called “Because I am a Sled Dog” to honour the many sled dogs who have suffered, been abused, and who have died as a result of being forced to run a thousand miles in grueling conditions in the Alaskan Iditarod and the Yukon Quest.
-Thus began my #BanIditQuest campaign to expose the suffering and exploitation of defenseless animals in the sled dog industry.
+On March 4th 2017 as the 45th annual 1,000-mile Iditarod sled dog race took off in Fairbanks Alaska I wrote a poem called “because i am a sled dog” to honour the many sled dogs who have suffered, been abused, and who have died as a result of being forced to run a thousand miles in grueling conditions in the Alaskan Iditarod and the Yukon Quest.
+Thus began my campaign to expose the suffering and exploitation of defenseless animals in the sled dog industry.
 As the New Year dawns I vow to continue until the last sled dog crosses the last finish line. ~~> <~~

-As I look back at 2017 I must also applaud the many brave women who have come forward to expose the perpetrators of rape, sexual assault, molestation, and domestic violence and add my voice to the war cry: “”.
+As I look back at 2017 I applaud the many brave women who have come forward to expose the perpetrators of rape, sexual assault, molestation, and domestic violence.
+And I add my voice to the war cry of “”.
 We are the survivors.
-We have suffered in silence far too long.
+We have suffered in silence too long.

-December 24th 2017: On this frosty Christmas Eve of 2017 here in Marley and I want to wish everyone a safe and happy Festive Season and we ask that you keep the in your thoughts and prayers.
+December 24th 2017: On this frosty Christmas Eve of 2017 in Marley and I wish all a safe and happy Festive Season and ask that you keep the in your thoughts and prayers.

-December 6th 2017: Just returned from a two-day event called 'Laureate City' at the The National Arts Centre - Centre national des Arts in Ottawa where I performed several of my creative works including a piece called "Faded Rose of Yukon" which had never been shared publicly.
-I also spoke out on behalf of the countless sled dogs who continue to suffer by being forced to run a thousand miles in the two brutal long-distance sled dog races namely the Alaskan Iditarod and the Yukon Quest.
-I closed my set with a performance of "Colour Me Canadian" accompanied by my musical soundscape and playing my moosehide Raven Drum - the perfect piece to perform on Capitol Hill.
+December 6th 2017: Just returned from a two-day event called 'Laureate City' at the The National Arts Centre - Centre national des Arts in Ottawa where I performed several of my creative works including a piece called "Faded Rose of Yukon" which I had never shared publicly.
+I spoke on behalf of the sled dogs who continue to suffer by being forced to run a thousand miles in the two brutal long distance sled dog races, the Alaskan Iditarod and the Yukon Quest.
+I closed with a performance of "Colour Me Canadian" accompanied by my musical soundscape, and playing my moosehide Raven Drum.
+Perfect piece to perform on Capitol Hill.

-It was truly an honour to attend this rare gathering of celebrated poets from across Canada and to be afforded an opportunity to meet and listen to such a diverse group of talented poets!
-On day two of the event I attended a conference at the NAC to discuss ways to best promote, inspire, and support the literary arts in Canada.
-It was such a treat to perform in the newly refurbished NAC building and I also enjoyed reconnecting with Parliamentary Poet Laureate George E. Clarke who I last saw here in Whitehorse when we performed a reading together at the Yukon Government building in January.
+I was honoured to attend this rare gathering of celebrated poets from across Canada and have an opportunity to meet and listen to a diverse group of talented poets.
+On day two I attended a conference at the NAC to meet with fellow laureates and discuss ways to promote, inspire, and support the literary arts in Canada.
+It was a treat to perform in the newly refurbished NAC building and I enjoyed reconnecting with Parliamentary Poet Laureate George E. Clarke who I'd last seen in Whitehorse when we performed a reading together at the Yukon Government building in January.

 November 28th 2017: Tomorrow I begin my journey to Ottawa Ontario to attend this exciting event!